avirkki/RVaadin/README.md

 RVaadin is developed at
 [VTT Technical Research Centre of Finland](http://http://www.vtt.fi/?lang=en), and published both under [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0.html) or [GNU GPL-2 license](http://www.gnu.org/licenses/gpl-2.0.html).
-The proposed license is Apache 2.0, but in case of any license [incompatibility issues](http://www.apache.org/licenses/GPL-compatibility.html), users are free to apply also the GPLv2 license for the RVaadin library.
+The proposed license is Apache 2.0, but in case of any [incompatibility issues](http://www.apache.org/licenses/GPL-compatibility.html), users are free to apply also the GPLv2 license for the RVaadin library.
+The [Vaadin](http://vaadin.com) framework itself uses Apache 2.0 license.

-The Vaadin framework itself The users can choose the most suitable license  in case that any

 Quick Installation